spetrescu/writing-guide/README.md

 2. [Commonly used linking words in academic writing](https://web2.uvcs.uvic.ca/courses/elc/sample/ite/gs/gs_38.html)

 ### Contributions guidelines
-Feel free to open a PR to add other resources that might be relevant to the topic of writing.
+Feel free to open a PR to add other relevant resources for _writing_.